-By default, GNAT generates all run-time checks, except arithmetic overflow checking for integer operations and checks for access before elaboration on subprogram calls.
+By default, GNAT generates all run-time checks, except integer overflow checks, stack overflow checks, and checks for access before elaboration on subprogram calls.
 The latter are not required in default mode, because all necessary checking is done at compile time.
 Two gnat switches, -gnatp and -gnato allow this default to be modified.
 See Run-Time Checks.

 Our experience is that the default is suitable for most development purposes.

 We treat integer overflow specially because these are quite expensive and in our experience are not as important as other run-time checks in the development process.
 Note that division by zero is not considered an overflow check, and divide by zero checks are generated where required by default.